What's A level Biology about?

 - Power, Sex, Suicide: Mitochondria and the Meaning of Life by Nick Lane.

-- Useful biology websitesinclude http://www.biologymad.com and https://www.physicsandmathstutor.com/ contains a lot of exam-facing biology resources
+- https://www.physicsandmathstutor.com/ contains a lot of exam-related biology resources

-- New Scientist, SciShow and YouTube videos (particularly animations) are also handy.
+- New Scientist, SciShow and YouTube videos (particularly animations) are also helpful.

-Although there isn't much quantitative work in chemistry involved, an understanding of chemical principles is important.
-Many (but not all) biology-based degrees will require you to have Chemistry A level.
+A basic understanding of key principles in Chemistry from GCSE or equivalent is important, as chemical principles link to many concepts in Biology.
 Biology also requires you to be competent in maths: you need to be comfortable with data presented in tables and graphs, with calculations and with applying statistical tests.

-Biology will support your study of other sciences and maths, as well as subjects like geography and psychology – though if you study it alongside a language or an essay subject like English at A level, you might have even more career options.
+Biology will support your study of other sciences and maths, as well as subjects like Geography and Psychology.
+Additionally, if you study Biology alongside a language or an essay subject like English at A level, you might have even more career options.

-In the main OCR Biology specification, the first two papers (multiple choice, structured questions, extended response questions) each cover roughly half of the course content and account for 74% of the final mark.
-Paper 3 includes synoptic questions which might relate to any part of the specification, and contains only structured and extended response questions.
+In the OCR Biology specification, for example, the first two papers (containing a combination of multiple choice, short-answer and extended response questions) each cover roughly half of the course content and account for 74% of the final mark.
+Paper 3 includes synoptic questions which might relate to any part of the specification, and contains only short-answer and extended response questions.
 It accounts for 26% of the final mark.

 - A level Art